|

 -

-return the truncation of log10 of the receiver -
+return the truncation of log10 of the receiver.

-stupid implementation; used to find out the number of digits needed
+Stupid implementation, which is used to find out the number of digits needed

 to print a number/and for conversion to a LargeInteger.